Papajik/TW-Scripts/docs/rss_en.md

 ##### Clear cache
 Clears local memory.
 It is recommended to clear cache when there is more than 5,000 reports saved.

+##### Sorting the table
+It is possible to sort the table by clicking on the header of the table.